 The global packaging industry is growing.
 There is a lot to discuss around global issues in branding and packaging.
-When it comes to the business of packaging, it is vital for brands deliver an experience that delights consumers, while at the same time engaging consumers on a more personal level.
+When it comes to the business of packaging, it is vital for brands to deliver an experience that delights consumers, while at the same time engaging consumers on a more personal level.
 To achieve this, there are key challenges that consumer packaged goods (CPG) face in terms of consumer needs and packaging innovations.
 Marketers need to be aware of them when developing packaging.
 The future of global packaging has several trends you should keep an eye on.
 Outlined here are the biggest challenges in packaging today.

 Mintel, the international market intelligence agency, has identified six key trends in the global packaging industry:

 - Increased use of digital print to create hyper-personal experiences.